4th June 2014

 fortnight in Townsville, Ms Kilroy said.
 These are predominantly

 Indigenous women.
-As most people are aware, Indigenous women are
+As most people are aware, Indigenous women are over-represented

-levels of violence perpetrated against them, as well as isolation.
+perpetrated against them, as well as isolation.

 A great majority of them cannot read or write.